skip to content

 District Court

-If a defendant pleads not guilty at arraignment in the not guilty arraignment list, the proceeding will generally be listed for trial and remanded to a first directions hearing callover.
+If a defendant pleads not guilty in the not guilty arraignment list, the proceeding will generally be listed for trial and remanded to a first directions hearing callover.

 The Court expects parties to make realistic and achievable estimates of the length of trials to be listed.
 The Court also expects counsel to be available for the whole of the period for which the trial has been listed.